American Sign Language (ASL) / English Interpreting Faculty & Staff

 Sherry Shaw Ed.D., CSC

-...is a Professor and Program Director of the Bachelor's and Master's degrees in American Sign Language/English Interpreting.
+...is a Professor in the Bachelor's and Master's degrees in American Sign Language/English Interpreting.
 She has been an interpreter educator since 1989, formerly serving as Interpreting Program Director at the University of Arkansas at Little Rock until coming to UNF in 2007.
 Dr. Shaw's research interests include similarities and differences between signed and spoken language interpreting students and cognitive characteristics that contribute to student success in learning the interpreting process.
 In addition to essential characteristics of interpreting students, Dr. Shaw has published in the areas of student support systems, service learning in the Deaf community, transitioning from language acquisition to interpreting, and quality of life of Deaf senior citizens.
 Her current research project is a case study of individuals who are Deaf with disabilities in Austria.
 She is a Commissioner with the Commission on Collegiate Interpreter Education and the author of Service Learning in Interpreter Education: Strategies for Extending Student Involvement in the Deaf Community (Gallaudet University Press, 2013).
 Dr. Shaw is an active member of the Conference of Interpreter Trainers and serves on the editorial review board of the Journal of Community Engagement and Scholarship.

 Dawn M. Wessling M.Ed., NIC-Master